YoussefAssaf/weld_characterization/README.md

 ## Possible next steps
 Several methods were tested to find a solution for the low-contrast images.
-Some of them managed to contour the region close to the weld, but require further optimization or possibly even combination with other methods.
+Some of them managed to contour the region close to the weld, but require further optimization or possibly a combination with other methods.
 These are:
-- Contouring using line-profiling based on histeresis. ([nb1](https://github.com/S2DSLondon/Spring23_EPRI_Blue/blob/main/notebooks/DS_lineProfile_exploration.ipynb), [nb2](https://github.com/S2DSLondon/Spring23_EPRI_Blue/blob/main/notebooks/DS_laplacTransform.ipynb))
+- Contouring using line-profiling based on hysteresis. ([nb1](https://github.com/S2DSLondon/Spring23_EPRI_Blue/blob/main/notebooks/DS_lineProfile_exploration.ipynb), [nb2](https://github.com/S2DSLondon/Spring23_EPRI_Blue/blob/main/notebooks/DS_laplacTransform.ipynb))
-- upsharp of the Hue channel in the HSV and then producing a mask on the Saturation channel. ([here](https://github.com/S2DSLondon/Spring23_EPRI_Blue/blob/main/notebooks/DS_upsharp_method.ipynb))
+- Upsharp of the Hue channel in the HSV and then producing a mask on the Saturation channel. ([here](https://github.com/S2DSLondon/Spring23_EPRI_Blue/blob/main/notebooks/DS_upsharp_method.ipynb))
-- Difference of Gaussians and the skimage.graph.path_through_array ([here](https://github.com/S2DSLondon/Spring23_EPRI_Blue/blob/main/notebooks/DS_path_finder.ipynb))
+- Difference of Gaussians and skimage.graph.path_through_array ([here](https://github.com/S2DSLondon/Spring23_EPRI_Blue/blob/main/notebooks/DS_path_finder.ipynb))

 __Update 11.04.2023:__ On the day we handed over our project, Meta released its AI-based "Segment Anything Model" (SAM).
 This model has the potential to segment _anything_ and might be useful to test is on the low-contrast images.